 According to this report by Moz, here are the important factors affecting your ranking on Google Maps:

 - How optimized is your Google My Business listing: are you using categories and subcategories properly?
 How about keyword usage in your business title?
 How close is your business’s position to the searcher’s?

 - Backlinks.
 As with organic SEO, inbound links from reputable sites, review sites, blogs, etc. are also very important.

 - Reviews: both in quality and quantity.
 Google will also take account of the diversity of your reviews (if more people are reviewing your business on various third-party sites, you will rank better).

 - On-page optimization: keyword usage in your site’s content, whether your NAP (Name, Address, and Phone Number) is optimized, and so on.

-- Citation: the quantity of your business listings in various online directories.
+- Citation: the number of your business listings in various online directories.
 Consistency of NAP across all the different listings is also important here.

 So, for the rest of this guide, we will formulate a strategy to optimize these local SEO ranking factors.